 How do you start work on a proposal opportunity that hasn't been announced yet?
 There is a two-part answer.
 Your approach will depend on whether you are interested in foundation funding or government grants.
 This post will focus on preparing for foundation grants.
 A follow-up post will discuss preparing for government grants.

 When it works out, having a grant from a large donor can be a great boon for the organization.
 Having a single grant of $100K can be easier to manage than four $25K grants.
 That said, the large-donor strategy has some pitfalls and is not always the best route.

 Researchers depend on grants to fund their work.
-The largest funders of research are government agencies, but private and corporate foundations also fund research.
-Although grants awarded by foundations are usually smaller than those awarded by government agencies, foundation grants are almost always easier to apply to leading to lower opportunity costs.Research grants from foundations, similar to those from government agencies, can target either individuals or institutions.
+The largest funders of research are government agencies.
+Private and corporate foundations also fund research.
+Although grants awarded by foundations are usually smaller than those awarded by government agencies, foundation grants are almost always easier to apply to, leading to lower opportunity costs.Read More